By Vexen Crabtree 2006 Jul 11

 Isaiah 45:7 affirms that God creates darkness and disaster.
 It is not a creation of mankind, nor of fallen beings or Satan.
 The Hebrew word here that is translated as "disaster" could also mean "wickedness", "hurt", "affliction" or "adversity".
 God creates these things directly.
 Any argument that asserts that evil is a result of Human free will must first get over the fact that the Christian Bible states that God creates evil and disaster itself.
 Not only does this God create darkness and disaster, but it actively "does" them too.
-It doesn't merely create them as possibilities for other people, it actively chooses to do them itself.
+For example in Job 42:11 God is described as doing evil to Job as part of its test of Job even though Job is described as holy and blameless.
+In other words, the evil done by God on Job was not the result of Job's free will.
+Also, his children and animals are all slaughtered too, as collateral damage1.
+God doesn't merely create evil and suffering as possibilities, it actively chooses to do them itself.

 The Book of Lamentations confirms that free will cannot stop evil, when evil comes from God, nor can man stop goodness, when goodness comes from God: